(please see part one here: Saber and Coin)

 For the dao methods that he developed, it would seem he took a good deal of inspiration from the Japanese that he encountered.
 As mentioned, the accounts of Japanese pirates often talk about their weapons and the intimidation that brandishing them produced.
 Also, the Japanese methods of being extremely mobile on the battle field by employing small squads and very mobile footwork.
 Leaping and running were common, and there seems to be a good deal of effort in creating chaos for the opponent.

-The long knife, which has been made by the Japanese. and he has been dancing and shining (brandishing) it in front of us.
+The long knife, which has been made by the Japanese. and they have been dancing and shining (brandishing) it in front of us.
 I can not pick up on the weaknesses of the soldiers, long weapons are no good, more than two broken by the shaft.
 The use of two hands allows for heavy blows.”Qi Jiguang-Ji Xiao Xin Shu

 These techniques, like the Japanese sword it’s self, are largely considered to be developed from Chinese techniques, again retrieved in the Tang Dynasty.
 Both cold weapons, and the systems of training to use them, had been exported and subsequently lost, only to return to their shores in the hands of an enemy.
 Ma Ming Da comments on the situation: